KiranMukunda/DataMiningProject/README.md

 Image recodnition system:
-For pre processing we have used the below code lines:
+For pre processing we have used the below code lines to rename the files so that it can be used directly to upload and the URL can be generated easily.

 ```
 import os